abanae/Budget-Tracker/README.md

 ## Usage:
-1. Seed file by using, `npm run seed`.
-2. Run the app by using, `npm start`.
+1. Run the app by using, `npm start`.
-3. Navigate to http://localhost:3001/ in browser or  POSTMAN.
+2. Navigate to http://localhost:3001/ in browser or  POSTMAN.